JPSieg/MetaboMgITC/README.md

 ## 3.2 Calculating MCM levels in cells

-#### MCM concentrations can be calculated using the free Mg concentration in cells, about 0.5 to 3 mM, and the K<sub>D</sub>' by rearranging equation 1.
+#### MCM concentrations can be calculated using the free Mg2+ concentration in cells, about 0.5 to 3 mM, and the K<sub>D</sub>' by rearranging equation 1.
+In the example analysis shown here, we use 2 mM free Mg2+ for E. coli cells and 0.5 mM free Mg2+ for Yeast and iMBK cells.

 [ML] = [L]<sub>Total</sub>*[M]/(K<sub>D</sub> + [M]) Equation 7

 #### This assumes one-to-one binding between all metabolites and Mg ions, which is reasonable given that there is little evidence of multivalent metabolite interections with Mg in the liturature, where multivalent interactions are insoluble and occur at molar concentrations, well above the mM concentrations found in vivo.
-Source code is housed in "R/MetaboMgITC.R".

 ## 3.3 ITC data collection and analysis